Managing Change in a Changeable World

 The Next Challenge

 Over the next decade, technological advances will reshape supply chains and drive organizational change.
 In the 2018 22nd Annual Third-Party Logistics Study, 69 percent of shippers and 67 percent of 3PLs said they will invest in big data and analytics in the future.
-"We are actively monitoring any emerging technologies, including blockchain, that can position us to drive efficiency and find better solutions for our customers," said Andy Moses, senior vice president of sales and solutions at Penske Logistics.
+"We are actively monitoring any emerging technologies, including blockchain, that can position us to drive efficiency and find better solutions for our customers," said Andy Moses, senior vice president of solutions and sales strategy at Penske Logistics.

 To keep pace and avoid losing competitive ground, companies must develop change management strategies that transition their organizations as smoothly as possible.
 Flawed or ineffective strategies prevent companies from capturing the full value of their investments, and can even be retrogressive if manufacturers fail to address the natural resistance to change within their organizations.